 H-1B Lottery Lawsuit

 The H-1B Lottery is unfair.
 We all know it.
 In the case of Walker Macy LLC. v.
 USCIS, employers and employees sued the government to end the current random lottery process in place for H-1B cap subject petitions.
 The federal court, however, denied the request to end the lottery on March 17, 2017.
+The case is now on appeal at the Ninth Circuit Court of Appeals.

 Press inquiries: (503) 597-7190 Brent Renison, lead counsel.